Write for Lawyerist

 What we pay and what we require in exchange

-We require an exclusive license to publish your article online, so that the only place it will be available online and in full will be on Lawyerist.
-We also require a non-exclusive license to publish your article anywhere else.
-This allows you to distribute it by email or bundle it with CLE materials, or do whatever else you like with it (except publish it online).
+We require copyright to your article, so that the only place it will be available online and in full will be on Lawyerist.
+You are, of course, welcome to share your post, with an excerpt, on your own blog or elsewhere online.
+We also give you a license to publish your article offline.
+This means you can distribute your article by email or bundle it with CLE materials, or do whatever else you like with it (except publish it online), as long as you mention Lawyerist.com as the original source.

 If we accept your pitch, we will send you a copy of our contract to review.